Mangla Rai: Death

 In the year of 1963 Mangla Rai faced his last bout of wrestling with renowned wrestler Meharddin.
 Mangla Rai was 47 year old while Meharddin was only 27 years, however Mangla Rai used his famous Bahralli dav and Meharddin was thrown out of the ring.
 But due to low endurance of aging Rustam-e-Hind, the fight was announced drawn.
 After this fight Mangla Rai announced his retirement from the career of wrestling.
-He started living a peaceful farmer’s life in his native village.
+He started living a peaceful farmer's life in his native village.
 He discontinued the tough regimen of exercises and unfortunately he got diabetes.
 His health started deteriorating.
-Due to multi organ failure he breathed his last on 24 June 1976 in the city of Varanasi.
+Due to multiple organ failure he died on 24 June 1976 in the city of Varanasi.

 Legacy

 Mangla Rai took care of all his disciples like Dukh Haran Jha of Darbhanga, Sukhdev Pehlwan of Azamgarh, Mohan Chaube of Mathura, his younger brother Kamala Rai, Brahmachari Rai, Mathura Rai, and Baleshwar Pehlwan etc. All of them were great wrestlers of their time.
-However Mangla Rai didn’t allow anyone to use even a single penny of their prize money.
+However Mangla Rai didn't allow anyone to use even a single penny of their prize money.
 He bore all their expenses out of his own pocket.
 Mangla Rai was a true Guru in old Indian tradition.